AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-retrieve.md

 For more information on creating client-credential clients, see <xref:gpClientCredentialsClient>.

 ### Step 2.
-Develop your own connector
+Use Microsoft Power BI Connector or develop your own connector

+Either use Microsoft Power BI or develop your own connector so that you can consume data views.

+- To use Microsoft Power BI to consume your data views, install the Power BI connector.
+For more information installing the connector and retrieving a data view, see <xref:PowerBI>.

+- Alternatively, you can develop your own connector.
 Use one of the starter projects listed in [Develop your own connector](#develop-your-own-connector) or develop your own.

 Pass your client-credentials to the connector for authentication purposes.

 ### Step 3.
 Use the API Console to request your data view